jonnyhoudini/100-days-of-code/log.md

 **Thoughts:** I'm not really sure if I've grasped the difference between user interface and user experience but I find the whole design side really interesting.
 My focus has been hit hard over the weekend.
 I missed Friday (allowed one night off in 14 days) then hardly did anything on Saturday night because I was sitting on the couch with the TV on.
 Tomorrow I will start my next FCC project - documentation page.

+### Day 8: Monday December 7 2020
+#####

+**Today's Progress**: I started and finished the FCC documentation project today.
+It only took a couple of hours to meet all 16 tests and I'm quite pleased with how it looks.
+When I was looking for advice on creating a sidebar I found the code I needed on W3Schools - at first I felt guilty about copying it but I made sure I understood the purpose of every attribute, deleted the bits I didn't need and changed the colours etc.

+**Thoughts:** I was really pleased that I managed to finish the documentation project so quickly and I even started wireframing the design of my portfolio page on Canva.
+**Link to work:** HTML Documentation https://codepen.io/jonnyhoudini/full/abmZJeq